tzheng26/Few-VulD/README.md

 ## **4. Datasets**

-The system supports two datasets.

-- **SARD**: Standard open-source vulnerability dataset.
-- **Data_six**: Program samples from 6 real-world open-source projects.
+The system uses the SARD (Standard open-source vulneraebility dataset).

-Note: Customized dataset can also be integrated into the system.
+- Note: Customized dataset can also be integrated into the system.

 **1. SARD**